Kernel357/Zirok/README.md

 - Support for 1 of 8 basic [patterns](https://github.com/Kernel357/Zirok/blob/main/Docs/Patterns.md) (the number of patterns will increase)
 - Configurable grid size
 - Configurable number of rooms
-- Scripts for building the kernel into a static library Linux (for subsequent integration of the library into your project)
+- Scripts for building the core into a static library Linux (for subsequent integration of the library into your project)

 ## How to use?
 Soon...